zihleung/Document/README.md

 # A Notation of My Files
+Welcome!
-if u wanna report any of them , plz let me know first . thx .
+If u wanna report any of them , plz let me know first .
+Thx .
+By : zihl.kdt
 Email : zihleung@hotmail.com